NOT "ART FOR

 The Gravettian was a European Upper Palaeolithic culture whose name derives from the type-site of La Gravette in the Dordogne department of France.
 Practised in eastern, central and western Europe, its signature tool (derived from the Châtelperron point) was a small pointed blade with a blunt but straight back - called a Gravette Point.
 Personal jewellery continued to be manufactured, and more personal property is evident, indicating an increasing degree of social stratification.

 Gravettian art is immensely rich in both cave painting and portable sculptural works.
 The former is exemplified by the wonderful stencil art at Cosquer cave and the coloured charcoal and ochre pictures at Pech-Merle cave.
-The most famous Gravettian sculpture consists of venus figurines, such as the Venuses of Dolni Vestonice (Czech Republic), Willendorf (Austria), Savignano (Italy), Kostenki (Russia), Moravany (Slovakia), Laussel (France), Brassempouy (France), Lespugue (France), and Garagino (Ukraine).
+The most famous Gravettian sculpture consists of venus figurines, such as the Venuses of Dolni Vestonice (Czech Republic), Willendorf (Austria), Savignano (Italy), Kostenky (Russia), Moravany (Slovakia), Laussel (France), Brassempouy (France), Lespugue (France), and Gagarino (Russia).

 Solutrean Culture (about 20,000 15,000 BCE)